 He said that in Ho Chi Minh City, there are currently three types of boarding kitchens in primary schools, including: directly managed and operated by the school; a unit providing cooking services at the school; ordering meals from an outside supplier.
 Mr. Tuan emphasized that regardless of the type, all kitchens must comply with food safety regulations.

-Mr. Tuan gave an example recently in some northern provinces where students had to eat food that was harmful to their health for a long time because the school board did not care and left it all to the kitchen and the food supply company; no one checked or supervised, allowing this situation to continue.
+Mr. Tuan gave an example recently in some northern provinces where students had to eat food that was harmful to their health for a long time because the school board did not care and left it all to the kitchen or the food supply company; no one checked or supervised, allowing this situation to continue.
 Or in some places, the principal did not go to the kitchen for a whole month to eat with the students...

-LESSONS LEARNED
+LESSONS

 The kitchen is not simply a place for students to eat quickly and finish.
 Dr. Tuan said that organizing mealtimes must also be educational.
 First of all, it is necessary to have discipline, eat and sleep on time.
-Mealtimes must be organized humanely and scientifically, students must know how to serve themselves, clean up...
+Mealtimes must be organized humanely and scientifically , students must know how to serve themselves, clean up...

 Nannies, school health workers… are also educators because they have a strong influence on students through school meals.

-Not just mealtime, every meal at primary schools in Ho Chi Minh City, students learn many soft skills and every school staff is an educator.
+Not just mealtime, at every meal at primary schools in Ho Chi Minh City, students learn many soft skills and every school staff is an educator.

 Cooking for students should be like cooking for your own children.

-Talking to Thanh Nien reporter, doctor Huynh Trung Tuan, school health worker, Trung Trac Primary School, District 11, Ho Chi Minh City, said that school meals need to create a happy and comfortable atmosphere for students, without bullying or scolding children, and when eating with friends, children will eat more and enjoy it more than eating alone.
+Talking to Thanh Nien reporter, doctor Huynh Trung Tuan, school health worker, Trung Trac Primary School, District 11, Ho Chi Minh City, said that school meals need to create a happy and comfortable atmosphere for students, without bullying or scolding children, and when eating with friends, children will eat more and enjoy the food more than eating alone.

 Source: https://thanhnien.vn/bep-an-truong-hoc-phai-la-giang-duong-thu-2-185241215215051324.htm